 We also did an experiment to find out how water gets to the different parts of a plant.
 We put celery in pots of water with different food colouring in.
 We were surprised to see that after a few days the celery had changed colour!
 This meant that the water had travelled up the stem to the leaves.

 Here is a link to a video showing you how to do the experiment if you would like to try at home.

-In ICT we have started to learn about coding.
+In computing we have started to learn about coding.
 We had a go at making our own algorithms to make fish move on a game.
 Then we were able to fix a code that was broken.
 Some of us decided we want to be computer programmers when we grow up!

 Our Spring term PE topics are dance and gymnastics.
 In gymnastics we have been working hard at practising different balances and putting them together to create a sequence.
 In dance we have been learning to travel around the hall in different ways in time to music and have worked in pairs and groups to create a simple dance routine.